Israel Emergency Campaign Resources

 Fund for Victims of Terror (FVOT)

-• The FVOT Hotline has received 4,411 calls.
+• The FVOT Hotline has received close to 5,626 calls.

 Aliyah

-• 1,100 tablets were provided for evacuated Olim children to enable online learning.
+• 1,100 tablets were provided for evacuated olim children to enable online learning.

 • Aliyah continues with 30 new young immigrants from France on the “Gur Aryeh” program.